Adolph Sutro: Mayor (1894–1896)

 Sutro's reputation as a provider of diversions and culture for the average person led the politically weak and radical Populist Party to draft him to run for mayor on their ticket.
 He won on an anti-big business platform, inveighing against the tight grip that the Southern Pacific Railroad had over local businesses.
 According to historian Alexander Saxton:

-He was quickly considered a failed mayor, ill-suited for political work, and did not provide any popularity boost to the Populist party.
+Sutro was quickly considered a failed mayor, ill-suited for political work, and did not provide any popularity boost to the Populist party.

 At the time of his death, in 1898, his fortune was extensive and his legal affairs in disarray.
 As a result, his heirs fought bitterly over his holdings.

-Many of Sutro's gifts to the city of San Francisco still exist and bear his name, such as Mount Sutro, originally Mount Parnassus (a lower hill nearby is the location of the Sutro Tower), and Sutro Heights, and Sutro Heights Park.
+Many of Sutro's gifts to the city of San Francisco still exist and bear his name, such as Mount Sutro, originally Mount Parnassus (a lower hill nearby is the location of the Sutro Tower), and Sutro Heights and Sutro Heights Park.
 Sutro Baths became a skating rink and then was destroyed by a fire in 1966.
 The ruins of the baths (mostly the concrete foundations) are just north of the Cliff House.
 They are part of the Golden Gate National Recreation Area.